iamkzntsv/neural-style-transfer/README.md

 for each $kk'$, where $a_{i,j,k}^{\[l\]}$ is the activation value of the feature map $k$ at point $i,j$.

-which is is equal to:
+This is is equal to:

 $$ G_{(gram)}^{(A)} = AA^{T} $$